Notice of Pre-AIA or AIA Status

 The method of claim 3, wherein the preset classifier is trained by at least a first modeling data set of a first modeling sample group and a second modeling data set of a second modeling sample group, wherein first modeling samples are from a patient of the first disease type, and second modeling samples are from a patient of the second disease type (In paragraph [0112], Avinash discloses a first plurality of time-dependent metrics derived from a first data set of longitudinal medical diagnosis test results corresponding to an identified patient population of interest and a second plurality of time-dependent metrics derived from a second data set of longitudinal medical diagnosis test results corresponding to a reference population)

-wherein the first modeling data set comprises the label of the first disease type and the data of the comprehensive influence parameters of several mutant genes of each first modeling sample on the expression activity of each gene in the first predetermined genome, and the second modeling data set comprises the label of the second disease type and the data of the comprehensive influence parameters of several mutant genes of each second modeling sample on the expression activity of each gene in the second predetermined genome, and the first predetermined genome corresponds to the first disease type, and the second predetermined genome corresponds to the second disease type (In paragraph [0112], Avinash discloses the first and second data sets preferably further comprising a disease signature corresponding to the differences therebetween.
+Wherein the first modeling data set comprises the label of the first disease type and the data of the comprehensive influence parameters of several mutant genes of each first modeling sample on the expression activity of each gene in the first predetermined genome, and the second modeling data set comprises the label of the second disease type and the data of the comprehensive influence parameters of several mutant genes of each second modeling sample on the expression activity of each gene in the second predetermined genome, and the first predetermined genome corresponds to the first disease type, and the second predetermined genome corresponds to the second disease type (In paragraph [0112], Avinash discloses the first and second data sets preferably further comprising a disease signature corresponding to the differences therebetween.
 The visual representation further comprises at least one representation of a medical image.
 Each of the first and second data sets preferably include data from more than one medical diagnosis test, a plurality of different tests, or a single test type taken repetitively over time.)

-or the first modeling data set comprises the label of the first disease type and the data of the comprehensive influence parameters of several mutant genes of each first modeling sample on the expression activity of each gene in the third predetermined genome, and the second modeling data set comprises the label of the second disease type and the data of the comprehensive influence parameters of several mutant genes of each second modeling sample on the expression activity of each gene in the third predetermined genome, wherein the third predetermined genome is a genome corresponding to the first disease and the second disease (In paragraph [0112], Avinash discloses a first imaging modality, while the patient's functional deviation map is generated from image data (of both the patient and standardized reference sources) obtained through a second imaging modality different than the first.)
+First modeling data set comprises the label of the first disease type and the data of the comprehensive influence parameters of several mutant genes of each first modeling sample on the expression activity of each gene in the third predetermined genome, and the second modeling data set comprises the label of the second disease type and the data of the comprehensive influence parameters of several mutant genes of each second modeling sample on the expression activity of each gene in the third predetermined genome, wherein the third predetermined genome is a genome corresponding to the first disease and the second disease (In paragraph [0112], Avinash discloses a first imaging modality, while the patient's functional deviation map is generated from image data (of both the patient and standardized reference sources) obtained through a second imaging modality different than the first.)

 The method of claim 4, wherein the preset classifier is established by followings: inputting the first modeling data set and the second modeling data set into a plurality of candidate classifier models respectively, and performing training to acquire a plurality of candidate classifier and parameter values of predetermined evaluation parameters of each of the candidate classifiers (In Cols.
 9-10, lines 41-3, Chen discloses that when the patient data comprise both genomic data and clinical data, the genomic data can be classified using a first trained classifier prior to classifying the clinical data using a second trained classifier.
 In an aspect, the first trained classifier can be different from the second trained classifier.)

-and selecting the candidate classifier with a best parameter value of the predetermined evaluation parameters from the plurality of candidate classifiers as the preset classifier (In Cols.
+Selecting the candidate classifier with a best parameter value of the predetermined evaluation parameters from the plurality of candidate classifiers as the preset classifier (In Cols.
 9-10, lines 41-3, Chen discloses that when the patient data comprise both genomic data and clinical data, the genomic data can be classified using a first trained classifier prior to classifying the clinical data using a second trained classifier.
 In an aspect, the first trained classifier can be different from the second trained classifier.)

 The method of claim 5, wherein each of the candidate classifier models is selected from classifier models based on stochastic gradient boosting, support vector machines, random forests, and neural networks (In Col. 6, lines 47–60, Chen discloses a support vector machine classification method, determined by applying a classification method to the weighted normalized common comparison feature data.)